• Skip to primary navigation

 WHAT DETERMINES A CAMERA’S ASPECT RATIO?

-The aspect ratio of your image is determined by the ratio of the camera’s sensor, initially.
+The aspect ratio of your image is determined by the ratio of the camera’s sensor or film frame, initially.
 Most DSLR cameras contain a sensor which is 3:2 ratio, the same as 35mm film.
 It should be noted that there are a few DSLR models on the market with 4:3 ratio sensors, capturing 4:3 ratio images by default.

 WHY DO WE NEED TO UNDERSTAND PRINT RATIOS?